-Journey Into Manhood is staffed by about 20 men who volunteer their time because they care deeply about supporting men’s healing and personal growth.
+Journey Into Manhood is run by about 15-20 men who volunteer their time because they care deeply about supporting men’s healing and personal growth.

-Most of the staff have overcome a past homosexual struggle themselves.
+Most of the volunteers come from an SSA background themselves.
 Some are men who have always been heterosexual but have significant experience mentoring SSA men or facilitating men’s emotional healing work generally.

 About the Participants

-All are men at least 18 years old who are actively working to overcome unwanted same-sex attraction.
+All are men at least 21 years old.
 The maximum number of participants per event is 32.
-The average is about 24 participants.
+The average is about 22 participants.

 Since the first Journey Into Manhood in January 2002, more than 2,500 men from more than 45 U.S. states and more than 40 countries have been through the program.

 Typically, participants range in age from 21 to 60-plus, but most are in their 20s to 40s.
 The average age is about 35.